YOU ARE NO LONGER A SLAVE OF SIN

 This is the true spiritual status or condition of every man in Adam!

-In Adam, all men became dead in trespasses and sins, walking according to the course of this world and the prince of the power of the air, conducting themselves in the lusts of the flesh, and fulfilling the desires of the flesh and the mind.
-By nature, we all became the children of wrath (Eph.
+In Adam, all men became dead in trespasses and sins, walking according to the course of this world and the prince of the power of the air, conducting themselves in the lusts of the flesh, fulfilling the desires of the flesh and of the mind, and by nature became the children of wrath (Eph.
 2:1-3).

 Paul writes, “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”
 (Rom.
 5:12 NKJV).

 “For since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ all shall be made alive.”
 (1 Cor.
 15:21-22 NKJV).